srujan964/694-independent-study/study-report.typ

 compressed block by comparing the number of bytes occupied by the blocks by each method, i.e fixed Huffman and dynamic Huffman, and choosing the more efficient method @zlib.
 It also provides multiple levels of compression which adjusts multiple parameters of deflate, including the sliding window size.
+Higher levels of compression improve the compression ratio at the expense of compression speed and memory usage.

 #pagebreak()